ecstaticsites/docs/pages/technical.md

 There are two "platform-level" services.

-* [Caddy](https://caddyserver.com/), which operates as the load balancer and reverse proxy.
-It procures certificates from [Let's Encrypt](https://letsencrypt.org/) and terminates SSL so the downstream services don't need to worry about it.
+* [Caddy](https://caddyserver.com/), the load balancer and reverse proxy.
+It gets certificates from [Let's Encrypt](https://letsencrypt.org/) and terminates SSL so the downstream services don't need to worry about it.
 All traffic, L4 and L7, flows through Caddy, and it's the only service exposed to the Internet.
 * [Prometheus](https://prometheus.io/), which is our telemetry hub.
 Each pod exposes data on a `/metrics` endpoint, and this service scrapes those endpoints every few seconds, aggregates, stores, and graphs that data.

 The other services are custom Ecstatic code, written in Golang, and they can be found [here](https://github.com/ecstaticsites/go).